 But the chance to take a day trip to Cadiz or Cordoba really rounds out the Seville experience.
 Fast trains will get you to Cordoba in only 45 minutes, or to Cadiz in about 75 minutes.
 That leaves plenty of time for exploring these great locations without having to deal with new overnight accommodation.
 The Cordoba Mosque-Cathedral is a must-see attraction, and the port city of Cadiz made for one of the most relaxing days we had in Andalucia.
 See more from our charming Cadiz day trip in this post or see a few photos of the Mosque Cathedral of Cordoba here.

-In the end, we spent double the amount of time we expected to be in Seville, and it worked out perfectly.
-If you want to know how luck (bad and good) played its part in that decision, read this post about how we missed out on Barcelona.
+By the end of our trip, we spent double the number of days we expected to be in Seville, and it worked out perfectly.
+If you want to know how luck (bad and good) played its part in realising why we love Seville, read this post about how we missed out on Barcelona.

 I have no doubt that we will see this bewitching city again.